2023 Most Popular Finance & Financial Management Bachelor's Degree Schools in Texas

 The average amount in student loans that finance majors at Texas State take out while working on their Bachelor's Degree is $21,901.
 This translates to an average monthly loan payment of $246, based on a 10-year repayment plan.

-With a ranking of #7, The University of Texas at Dallas did quite well on this year’s most popular schools for finance and financial management students working on their bachelor’s degree.
-UT Dallas is a fairly large public school located in the midsize city of Richardson.
+The University of Texas at Dallas did quite well in this year’s ranking of the most popular places for finance and financial management students to get a bachelor’s degree.
+It came in at #7 on the list.
+UT Dallas is a very large public school located in the midsize city of Richardson.

 Of the 255 students majoring in finance at UT Dallas, 66% are male and 34% are female.